gaboesquivel/gaboesquivel/content/projects/bitlauncher.md

 achievements:
   - Architected the platform on Next.js 14, Supabase, viem, wagmi, Alchemy, Trigger.dev, and shadcn/ui.
   - Built a token bridge for swapping USDT, USDC, and BITUSD to USDCred so bids could settle in protocol tokens.
-  - Implemented a transaction data indexing system with Supabase for efficient querying, real-time subscriptions, and data aggregation analytics.
+  - Indexed transactions in Supabase for queries, realtime subscriptions, and aggregate market data.
   - Deployed Gnosis auction Solidity contracts to EOS EVM and developed a bidding interface with real-time updates via Supabase subscriptions.
   - Created a wallet interface that displays real-time EVM balances through Wagmi token balance subscriptions and EOS token balances via RPC polling.
   - Built a custom indexer for EOS EVM using Node.js, Viem EVM event subscriptions, and dFuse stream for EOS.